Tor Explained: The Anonymous Layer of the Internet

 Are there limitations to using Tor in Bitcoin networks?

-Onion routing is the foundational technique for anonymous communication through layered encryption, whereas Tor is the specific software network that implements this principle.
+Onion routing is the foundational cryptographic technique for anonymous communication, whereas Tor is the global, decentralized network that puts this technique into practice.
+In short, Tor is the most prominent and widely used application of the onion routing principle.

 Is Tor recommended for all Bitcoin users?